Benchmarking Universal Machine Learning Interatomic Potentials for Supported Nanoparticles: Decoupling Energy Accuracy from Structural Exploration: Discussion

-The benchmark on the MD of supported nanoparticles shows that the uMLIPs can produce consistent results of MSD$_\mathrm{Cu}$ and RDF in 20-ps-long simulations compared to AIMD.
-When it comes to long-time MD simulations, it becomes challenging in two aspects: the lack of DFT reference and the computational cost.
-The property predicted by MLIPs in the long-time limit can only be cross-validated by different models in the absence of AIMD.
-MACE-OMAT and MatterSim-v1.0.0-1M exhibit qualitative trends in MSD$_\mathrm{Cu}$ up to 100 ps, which are similar to our DP-UniAlCu model and the MACE-UniAlCu trained on our dataset.
-To obtain more quantitative results, longer MD simulations are required but not feasible for uMLIPs.
-Our DP-UniAlCu model is about two orders of magnitude faster than MACE-OMAT and Mattersim-v1.0.0-1M, which makes it a good candidate for long-time MD simulations.
-Currently, the best tradeoff in accuracy and efficiency is still obtained within the DP architecture.
-The accuracy of DP can be improved by message passing as demonstrated with DP-MP\cite{Gao2024PCCP} and the efficiency is not degraded as much as switching to uMLIPs.
-Nevertheless, the uMLIPs can be an alternative method to generate configurations through MD simulations for the initial dataset in the MLIP development instead of the perturbation of a few given structures.\cite{Zhang2019PRM} For example, distillation is a promising strategy to alleviate the computational performance issue of uMLIPs by training a cheaper model on the configurations sampled and labelled by a uMLIP.
+The MD benchmark for supported nanoparticles shows that uMLIPs can produce results consistent with AIMD for MSD$_\mathrm{Cu}$ and RDF in simulations having a 20 ps timescale.
+When larger scale MD simulations are required, benchmarking becomes challenging in two aspects: the lack of DFT reference and the computational cost.
+The properties predicted by the MLIPs in the long-time limit can only be cross-validated within the models in the absence of AIMD.
+MACE-OMAT and MatterSim-v1.0.0-1M exhibit qualitative trends for MSD$_\mathrm{Cu}$ up to 100 ps similar to the DP-UniAlCu and MACE-UniAlCu models, but this is still too short to reliably estimate MSD$_\mathrm{Cu}$.
+Longer MD simulations are necessary for that, but they may not be feasible with uMLIPs.
+DP-UniAlCu is about two orders of magnitude faster than MACE-OMAT and Mattersim-v1.0.0-1M.
+The latter models are not only universal, but also have better accuracy for energy and forces due to their more advanced architectures.
+However, the energy and force accuracy of the standard DP model can be improved with marginal additional cost by adopting message passing and a slightly higher level of equivariance ~\cite{Gao2024PCCP}. uMLIPs can be very useful in the development of system specific MLIPs particularly in the initial stages of construction of the training dataset, when this is typically not sufficiently structurally diverse.{\cite{Zhang2019PRM}} For this purpose, DFT labeling can be replaced by uMLIP labeling, gaining both structural diversity and computational cost.
+DFT labeling can then be utilized more rarely only in the final stages of the construction of the data set with a substantial gain in computational cost.
+Ideally, a uMLIP could be distilled into an efficient model specific MLIP without any DFT labeling.
+Our work shows that this procedure can be problematic because the accuracy of the uMLIPs may be not uniform, and they can occasionally generate unphysical structures.
+In this context, a possible way to be explored would require using uncertainty quantification techniques, such as discussed in Refs. {\citenum{Bilbrey2025npjComputMater,Liu2025npjComputMater}}, as a diagnostic step to assess whether a given uMLIP reliably describes the relevant configuration space before distillation.
+The benchmarks discussed in this work should provide useful insight on how uMLIPs could be used in application studies of supported nanoparticle catalysts.

-The emergence of uMLIPs provides a good foundation to develop domain-specific MLIPs for complex systems, however, the challenges still exist in reducing the computational cost and integrating fine-tuning and distillation in the current framework of active learning.
-We expect the benchmarks in this work can provide valuable insights into the applications of uMLIPs for a better understanding of supported nanoparticle catalysts.